LayerManager/layman/doc/rest.md

 - *files_to_upload*: List of objects.
 It's present only if **file** parameter contained file names.
 See [POST Workspace Layers](#post-workspace-layers) response to find out more.

 ### DELETE Workspace Layer
 Delete existing layer and all associated sources, including vector data file and DB table.
-It is possible to delete layer, whose publication process is still running.
-In such case, the publication process is aborted safely.
+The currently running [asynchronous tasks](async-tasks.md) of affected layer are aborted.

 #### Request
 No action parameters.